dotlang/language/doc/RFE.md

 The only downside for LLVM is compilation speed.
 But still Go's compilation speed has been decreasing recently.
 Let's go with LLVM.
 What about the language?
 C or C++?
+GNU lightning: provides only a low-level interface for assembling from a standardized RISC assembly language, It does not provide register allocation, data-flow or control-flow analysis, or optimization. `jit_addi(JIT_R0, JIT_R0, 1);`, last mail in list: 2016-09
+Libjit: `jit_value_t temp2 = jit_insn_add(function, temp1, z);`, last email in list: 2017-05,
+asmjit: last commit May 2017, `a.mov(x86::eax, 1);`,